WICG/local-peer-to-peer/EXPLAINER.md

 ![problem](./mocks/problem.svg)

-Figure 1: Proposed Web Local Peer-to-Peer along with other existed options
+Figure 1: Proposed Web Local Peer-to-Peer along with other existing options

-## Use-Cases
+## Use Cases

-In a same LAN subnet, use cases such as message synchronization, file transfer, multiple users file sharing and connection with smart home devices can benefit from web apps through the support of Local Peer-to-Peer API.
-The devices cover Wi-Fi direct, Wi-Fi via access point, or other wireless / wired devices.

-### Single User Multiple Devices
+### UC1: Single User Multiple Devices

 - Send and receive files instantly, including photos or videos, between mobile phone, tablet, and PC without using mobile data or internet connection
 - Add the "Import file nearby" and “Export to nearby” buttons in web version of Figma on desktop to access images from mobile devices"